+Modern smartphones give users the ability to seamlessly call your business by clicking on the phone number on your website.
+Tracking these calls is the first step toward understanding how these potential customers are finding your site and whether your marketing campaigns are working.
 In this tutorial, we’re going to show you step by step how to set up tracking of phone calls from mobile device users using Google Tag Manager and Google Analytics.
-This tutorial assumes you have already set up Google Tag Manager and Google Analytics installed, so if you don’t, you’ll want to start with these tutorials first:
+This tutorial assumes you have already set up Google Tag Manager and Google Analytics, and installed the code on your site.
+If you haven’t, you’ll want to start with these tutorials first:

 Set Up Google Tag Manager Variables